Healthy Homes Assessment Camberley

 Insulation Camberley

-Underfloor and ceiling insulation is required to all rental homes from 1 July 2019.
-All landlords and property managers have to ensure that the insulation meets this new quality.
-In some instances, an existing insulation on the ceiling or in the subfloor space may require to be topped up or replaced.
+Underfloor and ceiling insulation is mandatory on all rental houses since 1 July 2019.
+Property managers and landlords have to ensure the insulation meets this new quality.
+In some instances, current ceiling insulation, or the insulation of the sub floor space may require to be filled with or replaced.

-The "R" is a symbol for thermal resistance and is a measure of how well insulation withstands heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" refers to thermal resistance, and is a measure of how well insulation can withstand heat flow.
+The more R-value is higher, the better the insulation.

 • Zone 2 – all of the North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3